Struggling to live your life with purpose?

 Take Care of Your Basic Needs to Be Happy

-Your body has 60 trillion cells to take care of.
-If you are not feeding your body what it needs to function at optimal levels.
+Your brain suffers if you are not feeding your body what it needs to function at optimal levels.

 Taking care of your body and brain is a full-time job.

-When you feel good about how your machine is working, you find satisfaction in keeping it running smoothly.
+When you feel good about your machine’s work, you find satisfaction in keeping it running smoothly.

 Self-care and awareness will help lead to a sense of purposeful self-worth.